Tomev/qcflow/docs/source/llms/llama-index/index.rst

 .. tip::

-    To load the index itself back instead of the engine, use the :py:func:`mlflow.llama_index.load_model` function.
+    To load the index itself back instead of the engine, use the :py:func:`qcflow.llama_index.load_model` function.

     .. code-block:: python

-        index = mlflow.llama_index.load_model("runs:/<run_id>/index")
+        index = qcflow.llama_index.load_model("runs:/<run_id>/index")

 Enable Tracing
 ^^^^^^^^^^^^^^

-You can enable tracing for your LlamaIndex code by calling the :py:func:`mlflow.llama_index.autolog` function.
-MLflow automatically logs the input and output of the LlamaIndex execution to the active MLflow experiment, providing you with a detailed view of the model's behavior.
+You can enable tracing for your LlamaIndex code by calling the :py:func:`qcflow.llama_index.autolog` function.
+QCFlow automatically logs the input and output of the LlamaIndex execution to the active QCFlow experiment, providing you with a detailed view of the model's behavior.

 .. code-block:: python

-    import mlflow
+    import qcflow

-    mlflow.llama_index.autolog()
+    qcflow.llama_index.autolog()

     chat_engine = index.as_chat_engine()
     response = chat_engine.chat("What was the first program the author wrote?")

-Then you can navigate to the MLflow UI, select the experiment, and open the "Traces" tab to find the logged trace for the prediction made by the engine.
+Then you can navigate to the QCFlow UI, select the experiment, and open the "Traces" tab to find the logged trace for the prediction made by the engine.
 It is impressive to see how the chat engine coordinates and executes a number of tasks to answer your question!

 .. figure:: ../../_static/images/llms/llama-index/llama-index-trace.png
-    :alt: Trace view in MLflow UI
+    :alt: Trace view in QCFlow UI
     :width: 80%
     :align: center